Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 While the calibration is running a status window appears that shows the current attenuator step and the maximum step number.
 Steps start at 0 and run negative.
 There is a Cancel button on this dialog that allows you to abort the calibration at any time.

 As the calibration runs, you will see the spectrum peak height change with the attenuation.
 Don't be alarmed, however, if you see the step number changing while the peak height is unchanged.
 Windows sound card drivers include dummy steps that make the Windows mixer sliders appear to have finer resolution than the card actually provides.
 One of the benefits of calibration is that Daqarta will allow you to see and set the actual volume in dB, regardless of dummy steps.

 After all the selected mixer attenuators are calibrated, the Auto-Calibration proceeds to calibrate Duplex Delay, if that has been selected.
-Delay and drift are measured for all combinations of input and output channels, at up to three different sample rates.
-44100 and 48000 Hz are always used; if you want to also calibrate at a custom rate, you should set that sample rate before starting Auto-Calibration.
+Delay and drift are measured for all combinations of input and output channels, at the current sample rate.
+(The Duplex Delay summary holds results for up to 4 different sample rates, each requiring a separate Auto-Calibration run using Duplex Delay.)

 A status window will show the running results, and these may also be viewed at any time after the calibration via the Duplex Delay dialog.

 When you later run in full-duplex mode, be sure to select one of the calibrated sample rates, and make sure that no drift was found at that rate.
 See Full-Duplex Techniques for approaches to use where drift is unavoidable.

 The calibration is done when the status boxes disappear.
 The Auto-Calibration dialog will change 'Uncal' to 'Cal' next to each of the newly-calibrated lines.
 If the 'Cal' doesn't appear, then something went wrong with the calibration of that line and it was skipped.